Mister7F/Locky/readme.md

 Python has been used for the backend with `Flask` and `Svelte` for the frontend (with `svelte-material-ui` for the components).

 The accounts are stored in a SQLite encrypted database
-- AES 256 bits
+- AES 256 bits in CBC mode
-- CBC mode
+- HMAC-SHA256 for the data signature
 - scrypt as key derivation algorithm

 # Todo